cdnan/AS-ePortfolio/projects.md

   <img alt="marginaleffects" src="https://github.com/user-attachments/assets/9085bb74-a920-48bf-a3f1-f6dfba996a5d" style="max-width: 560px; width: 100%; height: auto;"/>
   </div>

-**Reflection:** This project pushes beyond descriptive analysis into experimental methodology — testing not just what people think, but whether their views can be moved.
-Designing a survey experiment with colleagues deepened my methodological expertise and gave me hands-on experience with causal inference techniques in a real policy context (Goal 1).
-The finding that most elite messaging fell flat, and that political endorsements only shifted opinion among partisans, forced me to think carefully about how to present null and unexpected results in a way that was still compelling and policy-relevant (Goal 3).
-This project also connects to my goal of translating research into practical insight (Goal 4) — the findings have direct implications for central banks and policymakers trying to build public legitimacy for digital currency initiatives in an era of institutional skepticism.
+**Reflection:** This project pushes beyond descriptive analysis into experimental methodology, testing not just what people think, but whether their views can be moved.
+Designing a survey experiment with colleagues deepened my methodological expertise and gave me hands-on experience with causal inference techniques in a real policy context.
+The finding that most elite messaging fell flat, and that political endorsements only shifted opinion among partisans, forced me to think carefully about how to present null and unexpected results in a way that was still compelling and policy-relevant.
+This project also connects to my goal of translating research into practical insight, the findings have direct implications for central banks and policymakers trying to build public legitimacy for digital currency initiatives in an era of institutional skepticism.

+Goal 1 ✅
+Goal 3 ✅
+Goal 4 ✅

 ### 3. CryptoCommons: Tracking Canada's Digital Currency Policy Debates